geotrev/spider-ui/README.md

 $ npm i # this will also run `lerna bootstrap --hoist`
 ```

-If you plan to do dependency management, make sure you install `lerna` globally:
+If you plan to do any dependency management, make sure you install `lerna` globally:

 ```sh
 $ npm i -g lerna